-When it comes to comparing the importance of EQ and IQ in leadership, there seems to be a preference, a little bias for EQ.
+When it comes to the roles of EQ and IQ in leadership, there seems to be a preference, even bias, for EQ (emotional intelligence).
 On one hand, EQ is important for a leader since it indicates one’s empathy with others.
-On the other hand, IQ plays its important role in a leader’s competency and ability to meet requirements.
+On the other hand, IQ also plays a critical role in a leader’s competency and ability to meet requirements.

 What does IQ measure?

 IQ stands for "intelligence quotient," which represents a person’s ability to learn and understand information, and then apply that information to reality, to solve problems, engage in abstract reasoning.

 Specifically, IQ does not rely on a person’s general knowledge of facts and figures.
 IQ measures more on the problem-solving skills, pattern recognition, mathematical logic, and find connections among verbal concepts’ aspect.